The Regensburg Wurstküchl by the Danube has been sizzling sausages for centuries:

 As popular as ever

 From our 2013 and current visits, we see that the Wurstküchl is still as popular as it was in the past.
-It’s good to see that this historical business is still as successful today as it was in the middle ages, selling their Regensburger sausages to locals and visitors.Hopefully these tips have been helpful.
-What do you think?
+It’s good to see that this historical business is still as successful today as it was in the middle ages, selling their Regensburger sausages to locals and visitors.Any ideas?